-Everytime I meet some one and they ask what I do, and I say I’m a freelancer.
+Everytime I meet some one and they ask what I do, and I say I’m a Work-from-home freelance graphic designer.
 The usual reply I get were.

 “Oh My, so shiok, you get to wake up any time you want right?”

 “wah. shiok la.. no limited number of leaves”